vmware-archive/rabbitmq-jms-client-spring-boot-trader-demo/README.md

 	}
 ```

-That is a plain ole `public static void main`, which you can run in debug mode inside your IDE with check points in order to see what's going on.
+That is a plain ole **`public static void`**` main`, which you can run in debug mode inside your IDE with check points in order to see what's going on.

 Happy coding!

 Version issues
 --------------
-This code is clearly using Rabbit JMS 1.0.4 even though 1.1.0 is out.
-I couldn't get all the right artifacts to download from maven central with 1.1.0, so I backed it up to a point where it DID work.

-Another nugget of dependency management: it has both Spring Boot and Rabbit JMS as parent dependencies.
-Maven only lets you have one parent, so a small work around was used.
+This code is using Rabbit JMS Client 1.1.0 at SNAPSHOT level.
+We should use a production version.

-The project's parent dependency is **spring-boot-starter-parent**.
+The project's parent dependency is **`spring-boot-starter-parent`**.
 That lets it pull in default versions of things like Spring JMS without having to spec the versions by leaning on Spring Boot's choices.

 ```xml
     <parent>